Claymm/mobile-application-design-intro/PITCHME.md

 ---

 In sum, apply the same things you would apply for a website in terms of workflow, checkpoints and processes.

+But maybe not only...

+---

+## Stay curious

+- How to organise Sketch file(s) for Mobile Application Design?
+- What are the best practices with Sketch for Mobile Application Design?
+- What should be our processes in terms of Mobile Application Design?
+- How to do wireframing efficiently for Mobile Application Design?
+- and many more...

 ---